MLH-Sprint-2/MailSafe-web-app/README.md

-# Getting Started with Create React App
+# MailSafe Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the web app for MailSafe.
+Click [here](https://github.com/MLH-Sprint-2/MailSafe-api) for the API.

 ## Available Scripts